 How often do you see yourself in your child?
 Leo looks just like me, so it's basically all the time.
 But then, he doesn't act like me.
 Not least because he's a two year old.
 But also because I'm prone to a random 'muse' whilst he prefers 'thinking-in-action'...

 London wedding photography for Terry and Sarah’s special day – a day full of love, light and happy, happy times.

 As a sculpture student, I used to visit the Cast Courts in the V&A museum.
 A massive den of monuments from all over the continent.
 Each one is made of plaster, because each one is a copy: a life-sized piece of Europe.

 A London kids photoshoot with the energetic Anna and a whole lot of playground to explore.
 Will mum be able to keep up?
 You bet she can!
 Take a look at this great play crew in action.

 Kids photo session with Jonah and dad.
-A Norwich-based Portrait of Play where the play just didn’t stop!
+A Norwich-based session where the play just didn’t stop!

 Birthday photography at Rachel’s garden party in the heart of north London.
 Including bunting, wall projections and hats like you’ve never seen before!

-Documentary photography with Elodie and entourage in a deceptively unique Portrait of Play session.
+Documentary photography with Elodie and entourage in a deceptively unique session.

 Christening photography in Buckinghamshire, with Hector and his adoring crowd.
 A simply beautiful day.